revhappy/GPT4FreeCAD/README.md

 # GPT4FreeCAD

-A FreeCAD plug in that integrates OpenAI's GPT-4 model to generate Python scripts for creating sketches & 3D shapes based on user input.
+A FreeCAD plug in that integrates OpenAI's GPT-4 model to generate Python scripts for creating sketches & 3D models based on user input.

 *Requirements:  Python, Open AI API key